Table of Contents

 - The limit parameter will limit the number of posts to display

 - The category attribute tells the service to only display posts that are categorized as List.
 This category is a filter that displays only the posts of a certain category.
-In case the category parameter is ommited, all of the posts are displayed regardless of category, up to the limit.
+In case the category parameter is omitted, all of the posts are displayed regardless of category, up to the limit.